sensu/sensu-docker/README.md

 artifacts from each of the required jobs in the remote workflow.

-When value is set to an empty string the `circleci-fetch-artifacts.sh` script uses the workflow id of the latest successful build for the master branch in our internal commercial repository.
+When value is set to an empty string the `circleci-fetch-artifacts.sh` script uses the workflow id of the latest successful build for the main branch in our internal commercial repository.